akoskm/akoskm.com/cl66195is08ns0ynvdtajdv9q.md

 # PHP, more side hustles, University

-In 2004 I was already learning PHP and tweaking Joomla.
+In 2004 I was already learning PHP, and a year later tweaking Joomla.
 I also built a PHP app that was able to bulk-modify excel files.

 I sold this software to a local shop with a huge inventory where the prices were changing frequently based on the exchange rate of the local currency compared to USD.
 They were calculating and updating every price manually.